 John Lawson Park is a beautiful park with a large open lawn, a shared covered picnic area, a fabulous children’s playground, a rocky beach and a pier that you can fish from and throw your crab traps off.
 John Lawson Park is also connected by a seawall to Dundarave to the west and Ambleside to the east.

-While at the Red & White Picnic event, go for a stroll along the water.
+While at the event, go for a stroll along the water.
 With views of the Lions Gate Bridge, Stanley Park, English Bay and ships going in and out from Burrard Inlet, the Ambleside to Dundarave route is one of the Lower Mainland’s nicest places to walk along the ocean.
-(Note: there is a section or two where you need to walk along the road, especially just before Ambleside, but for most of the way you’re close to the water.)

 For further details about the Canada Day celebrations at John Lawson Park, see the District of West Vancouver‘s website.

-For other major events in the Lower Mainland at different times of the year, check out the Festivals and Events Calendar.
+Check out the Festivals and Events Calendar for other major events in the Lower Mainland at different times of the year.
 And for Vancouver’s next major festival which takes place on the following weekend, check out Carnaval del Sol.

-For information on other July 1st events elsewhere in the Lower Mainland, check out Vancouver Canada Day Celebrations.
+For information on other July 1st events elsewhere in the Lower Mainland, click Vancouver Canada Day Celebrations.